jxuanli/kpinit/DOC.md

 void shell();

 /*
- * Registers a segfault handler to get a shell when segfaults */ void crash();
+ * Registers a segfault handler to get a shell then segfaults */ void crash();